crytic/building-secure-contracts/program-analysis/echidna/advanced/using-multi-abi.md

 }
 ```

-In a non `allContracts` fuzzing campaign,  Echidna is not able to break the invariant, because it only interacts with `EchidnaTest` functions.
+Without using `allContracts` in a fuzzing campaign, Echidna is not able to break the invariant, because it only interacts with `EchidnaTest` functions.
 However, if we use the following configuration file, enabling `allContracts` testing, the invariant is broken.
 You can access [allContracts.yaml here](https://github.com/crytic/building-secure-contracts/blob/master/program-analysis/echidna/example/allContracts.yaml).

 ```yaml
 testMode: assertion
 testLimit: 50000
 allContracts: true
 ```

 To run the Echidna tests, run `echidna allContracts.sol --contract EchidnaTest --config allContracts.yaml` from the `example` directory.
 Alternatively, you can specify `--all-contracts` in the command line instead of using a configuration file.